 Top Masters contenders

 As you look ahead to the potential contenders for the next edition of The Masters, odds will be available nearly year round.
-Here are the five top contenders as of late May at DraftKings.
-With so much time to the next Masters, though, keep in mind that plenty can happen to shift things around.
+Here are some top contenders to consider.

 US Masters betting underdogs

 Here are some under-the-radar players who could be worth a look from a betting perspective in the futures market.
-Just like above, the Masters betting odds are from late May at DraftKings Sportsbook online.
+You can check out the latest odds at DraftKings Sportsbook online.

-- Corey Conners: The best Canadian golfer on the PGA Tour could have a real shot at +6600 odds.
-Currently ranked as the No. 36 golfer in the world, Conners finished in the top 10 in each of the last two Masters.
+- Corey Conners: The best Canadian golfer on the PGA Tour could have a real shot.
+Currently ranked as the No. 32 golfer in the world, Conners finished in the top 10 in each of the last two Masters.

-- Matthew Wolff: At just 22 years old, Wolff is already ranked 30th in the world, and is getting +8000 odds.
+- Matthew Wolff: At just 22 years old, Wolff is already ranked 45th in the world.
 In just two appearances at The Masters, he missed the cut and was disqualified for signing an incorrect scorecard.
 Still, Wolff has already tied for fourth at the PGA Championship and second at the US Open.

 Masters golf betting tips